Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

 ### 2. Basic Perplexity Analysis

 This script does inference on the model chosen for the prompts given, stores it in the experiment folder referred and extract the low-perplexity regions.
-It **does not** count the utterances in the training data.
+It **does not** count the occurances in the training data.

 ```bash
 # Single prompt